 Think of clean code like a well-organized workspace.
-Everything is where it should be, and anyone can jump in and understand what’s going on.
+Everything has a purpose, nothing is out of place, and anyone can jump in and understand whatโ€™s going on without confusion.

 Key Characteristics of Clean Code